 2. Ashford Castle

-Time now for a castle visit and this is certainly one of Ireland’s finest.
+The time now for a castle visit and this is certainly one of Ireland’s finest.
 Ashford Castle is a classic example of a medieval castle with all the charm and grandeur you would expect from such a stunning building.
 Situated in Cong, the first castle to be built on this site was in 1228 by the Anglo-Norman House of Burke.
 It was later owned by the Guinness family and gifted to the Irish Government in 1939.
-Today it is one of the Leading Hotels of The World where you can enjoy the finest 5 star luxury.
+Today it is one of the Leading Hotels of The World where you can enjoy the finest 5-star luxury.
 Our cousins in America account for 60% of the guests today-you guys really know how to do it in style!
 Famous guests include Oscar Wilde, John Lennon and Princess Grace to name but a few.
 It’s first class sophistication and elegance is second to none.

 3. The Quiet Man

-Staying in Cong, we simply have to visit the setting for one of Ireland’s much loved movies, The Quiet Man.
+Staying in Cong, we simply have to visit the setting for one of Ireland’s much-loved movies, The Quiet Man.
 Full to the brim of Irish charm, this classic romantic comedy starring John Wayne and our very own Maureen O’Hara is a heartfelt, nostalgic tribute by director John Ford to his Irish roots.

 3. Foxford Woollen Mills